 Critical Survey of Mystery & Detective Fiction

-This new edition of Critical Survey of Mystery & Detective Fiction comprised more than 400 essays, providing detailed analyses of the lives and writings of major contributors to the fascinating literary sub-genre of mystery and detective fiction.
+Critical Survey of Mystery & Detective Fiction is comprised more than 400 essays, providing detailed analyses of the lives and writings of major contributors to the fascinating literary sub-genre of mystery and detective fiction.

 Covered here are such well-known mystery writers as Raymond Chandler, AgathaChristie, Arthur Conan Doyle, Erle Stanley Gardner, Dashiell Hammett, Edgar Allan Poe, and Dorothy Sayers.
 Popular contemporary writers, such as Mary Higgins Clark, Patricia Cornwell, John Dunning, John Grisham, Thomas Harris, Rolando Hinojosa, Scott Turow, J.K.
 Rowling, and Stuart Woods are also included.